NinoDickersin/FinalProject/README.md

 1/9/15 Created play / pause button, added bounce() but it doesn't work correctly.
 Tried to work on sound, didn't go well.

 1/11/15 bounce() now works correctly!
 Created a processing file to test the changing of background color when a button is pushed, will eventually become our main screen.

+1/12/15 Added a background to the main screen.
+Started work on cannon and repaired bugs in bounce().